 It’s a chewy ring of soft bread that’s liberally sprinkled with salt, designed to make you thirsty for more beer and a typical food to eat in Munich!
 The system in the biergarten and beer halls in Germany is to find a seat and the waiter or waitress (normally dressed in a traditional dirndl or lederhosen) will come to your table to take your order.
 When you are served you pay straight away in cash (often cards also accepted) and they will give you the change from the leather purse on their belt.

-If you want to explore Munich’s beer scene check out this Night City Walking tour of Munich with beer
+If you want to explore Munich’s beer scene check out this 3-hour guided tour of Munich’s beer halls and breweries

 If you are wondering where to eat traditional German food in Munich, the popular choice which has become something of a tourist attraction is the Hofbräuhaus.
 It’s a huge beer hall with many different rooms as well as a large biergarten and the atmosphere is very jolly as you drink beer from a foaming stein (beer mug) and listen to the oomph band.